neo4j/neo4j-graphrag-python/docs/source/user_guide_kg_builder.rst

 Knowledge Graph Builder Components
 **********************************

-Below is a list of the different components available in this package, and how to use them.
+Below is a list of the different components available in this package and how to use them.

 Each of these components can be run individually: